Mending Church is a joint project, because we cannot repair alone.

 We’re learning to repair.
 We invite you to join us.

 We come to the work of repair from a couple of places.
 Our work is decidedly Black and Queer.

-I come to the work of repair from a couple of places.
-Trying to live in a way that treads lightly on the earth and minimize my own environmental impact, I’ve shifted to primarily purchasing second-hand clothing… which led pretty quickly to needed to learn how to mend moth holes in wool sweaters and repair strained seams.
+For me (Laura Everett), trying to live in a way that treads lightly on the earth and minimize our own environmental impact, I’ve shifted to primarily purchasing second-hand clothing… which led pretty quickly to needed to learn how to mend moth holes in wool sweaters and repair strained seams.
 My day job as a pastor means that I think a lot about things that are broken- broken relationships, broken dreams, broken communities.
 More and more, I was longing to learn with my hands what I longed for in my life: repair.
 In 2018, I was able to take a sabbatical leave from work to research mending.
 Special shout out to the Louisville Institute for grant support that made this research possible.

 Here’s the thing: the world is a mess.
-And sometimes I get overwhelmed by the enormity of the hole in the ozone, the tears in our community, the ways oppression and structural injustice separates and divides.
-I try my best to repair what I can.
-When the enormity of it all feels overwhelming, sitting in my living room in that big comfy chair and fixing a hole in my beloved’s sweater gives me a sense of agency and completion.
-I know a patched sweater does not repair the world, but it’s where I start and to which I return when I lose a sense of my own capacity to repair.
+And sometimes we get overwhelmed by the enormity of the hole in the ozone, the tears in our community, the ways oppression and structural injustice separates and divides.
+We try my best to repair what we can.
+When the enormity of it all feels overwhelming, sitting in our living room in that big comfy chair and fixing a hole in my beloved’s sweater gives me a sense of agency and completion.
+We know a patched sweater does not repair the world, but it’s where we start and to which we return when I lose a sense of our own capacity to repair.

 Vernée in our indigo garden.